Combat Vehicle 90: Combat service

+2004: Strf 9040C in Liberia

-First use was by the Swedish UN forces in Liberia 2004, where 13 Stridsfordon 9040C were deployed.
+First use was by the Swedish UN forces in Liberia 2004, where 13 strf 9040C were deployed.

+2007: CV9030N in Afghanistan

 Since production began in 1993, the CV90 had remained untested in combat until November 2007, when Norwegian Army CV90s from the 2nd Battalion saw heavy combat during Operation Harekate Yolo in Afghanistan.
 During the first week of November, Norwegian ISAF forces from the 2nd Battalion and Kystjegerkommandoen based in Mazar-e-Sharif, responded to a Taliban attack on Afghan National Army forces in the Ghowrmach district.
 Having been heavily outnumbered by the Taliban forces, the Norwegians used mortars and, in particular, CV90s, to suppress the attack.
 The operation left an unknown number of Taliban casualties, but Norwegian news sources say as many as 45 to 65 Taliban fighters may have been killed, and many more wounded.

 The CV90 was later used extensively by ISAF forces of the Norwegian Army's Telemark Battalion in May 2008, when the battalion came under heavy machine gun and RPG fire from Taliban fighters during Operation Karez in Badghis Province.
 The attack left 13 Taliban fighters dead and an unknown number wounded.
 No allied casualties were reported.
-In January 2010, a Norwegian soldier was killed when a CV9030 hit a large IED (improvised explosive device) in Ghowrmach, Afghanistan.
+In January 2010, a Norwegian soldier was killed when a CV9030 hit a large improvised explosive device in Ghowrmach, Afghanistan.

+2010: CV9035DK in Afghanistan

 In February 2010, Denmark sent ten CV9035DKs to Afghanistan in order to bolster their contingent in Helmand Province.
 The Danish contingent had suffered numerous casualties since they began operations in the province in the autumn of 2006.
 The vehicles are from the Danish Royal Lifeguard Regiment, based in the Northern part of Seeland.
 They are working alongside MOWAG Piranha IIIC, MOWAG Eagle IV, M113 G3DK and Leopard 2A5DK vehicles, all contributed by Denmark, in the Helmand Province.
 By April 2010, two of the ten vehicles had been hit with IEDs, in both cases protecting the crew and passengers from personal injury.
 The vehicles lost two wheels and tracks, and were sent back to the manufacturer in Sweden for further investigation.
 On 7 August 2010, a CV9035DK hit an IED in Afghanistan, killing two soldiers and wounding another three.
 The explosion was so powerful that the vehicle was turned over.